Certified Clinical Telemental Health Provider: NJ, NY, MD, DC, VA & FL

-Relationship issues: Monogamy, Primary, Polyamory, Kink and BDSM Affirmative, I help clients develop and improve relationships with partners and spouses, family members (including pets), friends and colleagues.
+Relationship issues: Monogamy, Primary and Polyamory Affirmative, I help clients develop and improve relationships with partners and spouses, family members (including pets), friends and colleagues.
 I have led relationships workshops at various community centers and places of worship in New York and Virginia.

 Recovery from Depression, Bipolar Disorder, Anxiety (including Social Anxiety), Trauma, Codependency & Addictive Behaviors: I have presented on depression and bipolar disorder at the Psychoanalytic Psychotherapy Study Center (PPSC) and the Virginia Psychoanalytic Society, alcohol abuse at the NASW Annual Addictions Institute in New York and cocaine abuse at PPSC.
 I am also a Certified Clinical Trauma Professional.

 Realizing Your Career or Calling: I have helped many clients clarify their vocation.
 For some this has meant a change in career; for others it has meant finding ways to increase satisfaction in a current job and finding fulfillment outside of work.

 Spiritual Growth: I have extensive knowledge of Christianity and Judaism, plus some familiarity with and much respect for other religions and spiritualities, including Unitarian Universalism, Ethical Humanism/Ethical Culture, Buddhism, Islam, and Hinduism.
 Having participated in personal spiritual direction for a number of years, I have also presented on Spirituality and Clinical Social Work for NASW Virginia.

 Whatever your challenges may be, many clients like the attention that individual therapy provides, where our entire focus is on addressing your concerns.
 Relational Psychodynamic Therapy uses our relationship to help you understand and increase conscious and unconscious motivation.
 Therapy is most effective when we meet weekly or twice a week, though under certain circumstances, we may meet less often.